jpviguini/als-genes-network/README.md

 The pipeline combines:

-- disease-focused PubMed corpora;
+- +500k PubMed articles about neurodegenerative diseases;
-- gene-level Word2Vec embeddings;
+- Word2Vec gene embeddings;
 - Human Protein Atlas brain and muscle expression features;
-- logistic-regression models for gene prioritization;
+- Logistic Regression models for gene prioritization;
-- GWAS-derived evidence from ALS loci;
+- GWAS evidence from ALS loci;
-- protein interaction network propagation;
+- Protein interaction network propagation;
-- module-level and Gene Ontology enrichment analyses.
+- Module-level and Gene Ontology enrichment analyses.

 The main goal is not only to rank candidate genes within GWAS loci, but also to evaluate whether text-derived functional signals converge with GWAS evidence at the level of biological modules.